omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Here are terms that we use for the aspects of a Faceted Browse page:

-- Category: a group of resources (items, item sets, or media) to which facets are applied on a specific page.
-You can use a query to narrow the resources, or leave it blank to show all of that resource type.
+- Category: A group of resources (items, item sets, or media) to which facets are applied on a specific page.
+You can use a query to narrow the available resources, or leave it blank to show all of that resource type.
+Categories are set on the admin side.
+You must add one category to each page you make.
-- Facet: an aspect of a resource (usually part of the metadata) which becomes a way to filter the resources in the category.
+- Facet: An aspect of a resource (usually part of the metadata) that becomes a way for users to narrow down the resources in the category.
 Faceted browsing works best when you have some controlled vocabularies in your metadata values, or when unique values can be sorted into buckets (such as dates browsed by century).
+Facets are offered as potential browsing filters on the public side.
-- Column: information to display for each resource in the results.
+- Column: Information to display for each resource in the results.
 Columns are optional.
 Once you have set at least one column, the items will display in a table form (not a grid).
 When no columns are set, your site's browsing default will display (e.g. title, thumbnail, and description for each resource).
 - Select: When a facet is browseable, you should allow your visitors the most appropriate means of sorting or searching those facets.
-You can allow them to, for example, exclude or include strings in the results, match full values exactly, or, with numerical data types, bucket the values into groupings that you set.
+You can allow them to, for example, exclude or include strings in the results, match full values exactly.
+Or, with numerical data types active, you can bucket the values into groupings that you set (such as decades, for items with more specific dates).

 ![Faceted browse page with a list of events that happened on the National Mall.
 On the left side of the image is a list of options with checkboxes.](modulesfiles/FacetedBrowse_publicView-basic.png)